Child Custody & “The Best Interest of the Child”

 There is a lot of weight in maintaining the status quo for children.
 Divorce is disruptive, and so consistency minimizes the changes to a child’s daily routine, schooling, and extra-curricular activities.
 Another factor is each of the spouse’s parenting ability.
 This includes the parent’s ability to meet the child’s physical and emotional needs.
 For example, the ability to provide food, clothing, proper housing, and loving support.

 If it can be determined, a judge may look to a child’s “views and preferences” for custody.
-The age of majority in Ontario is 18 years old, and the closer a child is to this age, the more say they will have over whom they live with.
-Therefore, a child’s wishes are more likely taken into account by a judge if the child is older and more emotionally mature.
+The age of majority in Ontario is 18.
+The closer a child is to this age, the more say they will have over whom they live with.

 Further, if a judge needs the child’s views and wishes to help them decide, a judge can request the Office of the Children’s Lawyer to prepare a “custody and access assessment” with the child.
-Another option is the child may meet with a lawyer or social worker and together they prepare a “voice of the child report.”
-Lastly, a judge may simply speak to the child alone in their office to assess the child’s custody preferences.
+It is up to a judge, lawyer, or social worker to decide what type of meeting with the child will be arranged.

 Different Types of Custody Arrangements: